Photo from Unsplash

 Heaven Brought to Us

-This is a very comprehensive prayer.
-It pleads for the extension of God‘s spiritual realm in this world — His power over men’s hearts and lives, the subjugation of earth’s kingdoms to His sway.
-It is a prayer that men may be better — that they may put away their sins and amend their lives; that they may take Christ as their king, and yield every thought and desire to Him.
-It is not a longing to be lifted away to heaven, but a craving that heaven may be brought to us, into our hearts and lives.
+This is a very all-encompassing prayer.
+It asks for the spread of God’s spiritual kingdom in this world—His reign over human hearts and lives, and the submission of the world’s kingdoms to His rule.
+It’s a prayer that people would turn from their sins, change their lives, accept Christ as their king, and submit every thought and desire to Him.
+It’s not a prayer to escape to heaven, but a desire for heaven to come down to us, into our hearts and lives.

-We are in danger of thinking too much of other people and the coming of God‘s kingdom into other hearts and lives as we offer his prayer.
-The little piece of world for which we are first responsible is that which lies within our own hearts and lives.
-While then we pray “Thy kingdom come,” we should look within ourselves to see if we have submitted to the reign of Christ.
+We’re in danger of focusing too much on other people when we pray this prayer, asking for God’s kingdom to come into their lives.
+But the piece of the world we are most responsible for is the one inside our own hearts and lives.
+So, when we pray, “Your kingdom come,” we should first look inward to see if we have submitted to Christ’s reign.

 Lord, can it be?